Razer Kraken Tournament Edition Review

 Razer Kraken Tournament Edition

-I played Call of Duty: Black Ops 4 Blackout mode with the Razer Kraken Tournament Edition .
+I played Call of Duty: Black Ops 4 Blackout mode with the Razer Kraken Tournament Edition.
 I was in a group with four other players whose voices were easily heard over the in-game chat.
-My squadmates could also hear me well because of the microphone.
+My squadmates could also listen to me well because of the microphone.
 The THX audio processing in the headset turned the sounds of battle into an impressive surround sound simulation.
 Even though stereo drivers can’t tell precisely whether a sound source is in front of or behind the listener, the processing makes lateral imaging very accurate.
-Clearly, guns were being fired from both sides because we were being ambushed.
+Guns were being fired from both sides because we were being ambushed.
 The action sounded like it was going to hit hard.
 Because the headset was heavy on the bass, gunshots and explosions had a lot of low-end force.

 Price